-Field Visibility, also known as Field Permissions, is for controlling when parts of your form should show and hide, and when they are editable.
-You will be able to set different rules for those in different project roles.
+Field Visibility sets are for controlling when parts of your form should show and hide, and when they are editable.

 Defining Field Groups

-Rather than setting a ruleset for each individual field on the form, you group together your form fields into groups.
+Rather than setting rules for each individual field on the form, they are grouped together into a set.

-You'll see all the fields you've created, currently in one group called 'Unassigned'
+All the fields created will be listed and currently in one group called 'Unassigned':

-Click 'Add New Group' and create a new group name, e.g. Manager Comment Fields
+Click 'Add new group' and give the new group a name e.g. Manager Comment Fields

-Finally, click the Save button at the top of the page, otherwise, the group creation and movement of fields into it will not apply.
+Finally, click the 'Save' button at the top of the page, otherwise, the group creation and movement of fields into it will not apply.

 Creating a rule